 - 1 large lemon size tamarind extracted pulp

-- 1 tbsp desiccated coconut cut into pieces
+- 1 tablespoon desiccated coconut cut into pieces

 - 2 medium sized onions sliced

 - Firstly cut the brinjals into + form and put them in salt water.

 - Dry roast peanuts, coconut, sesame seeds separately and allow it to cool.